Child pornography laws in Japan: Lolicon and shotacon

-In Japan, lolicon is an attraction to visually underage girls by men or women of any age.
+In Japan, lolicon is an attraction to visually underage girls by people of any age.
 It can also involve attraction to older characters with neotenic features that make them appear to be younger than they really are.
 Lolicon is a hentai subgenre in doujinshi, manga, anime, and video games in which childlike characters are usually depicted in an ero kawaii (erotic cute) manner, which can range from explicitly pornographic to mildly suggestive, romantic, or entirely non-sexual.
 The young boys equivalent is called shotacon.
 Outside Japan, lolicon only refers to the hentai subgenre, usually involving simulated pornography.

 Figures regarding the prevalence of lolicon and shotacon are hard to come by, but it is estimated that 30–40% of manga contain sexual references involving underage characters.
 The age of consent in Japan was technically 13, but all prefectures choose 16 as the age of consent, however it was raised to 16 in 2023 with the adoption of a new sex crime law which also established grooming, voyeurism, and asking for sexual images of children under the age of 16 as crimes.
 No regulations are in place to control images portraying sexual content of hentai in manga or anime.